DarkStarSword/3d-fixes/Viscera/README.md

 - Fixed bloom transparency in some places
 - More accurate fix for multi-pass fog volume density (e.g. Zero-G level)
 - Fixed trapdoor in office
-- Added a toggle key for the Personal Identification Device' text depth (X)
+- Adjusted Personal Identification Device' text depth (toggle with X)
 - Added ] key to disable object highlight correction (in case it causes problems for anyone)